San Carlos de Bariloche - snowboarding in ArgentinaSan Carlos de Bariloche, Rio Negro, Argentina, and snowboarding

 Like other tall mountains, the weather can be a bit above freezing and sunny at the base area and damn cold at the top of Cerro Catedral.
 Plan in layers.
 The mountain is known for its wind; for half of the day while they had a wind closure on the lifts, we hiked to our lines.
 Ski patrol is surprisingly cool with you hiking to just about any in-bounds terrain on the mountain and even some questionable terrain.
 On the opposite extreme, the lifts will stop and you will get cursed at for having the lift bar up.

-On a powder day, the Brazilians (gapers of South America) stick to the groomed runs, and you can ski the same line 10 feet from the groomer every 30 minutes and make fresh tracks for most of the day.
+On a powder day, most everyone will stick to the groomed runs, and you can ski the same line 10 feet from the groomer every 30 minutes and make fresh tracks for most of the day.
 If you want to do a bit more work for absolutely breathtaking chutes, find them skiers left of the Nubes lift.
 Check out easy-access gorgeous trees between Miltares and Condor 2; no one goes in there.

 We thought about making it to Cerro Bayo one day, but trying to coordinate getting there and with so much terrain at Cerro Catedral, it just was not worth it.